Negative space is often misunderstood as a tool to implement in certain designs that call for a simple aesthetic.

 Many discussions of negative space often wrongfully focus only on situations that call for an increase in negative space and tend to pitch minimal layouts as a miracle cure-all for bad design.

 In reality, improving your layouts means analyzing the current amount and appropriateness of the empty space in your design, and then deciding which areas have too much and which areas have too little.
+By doing so, you are optimizing website user experience.

 Negative Space in the Wild